ender01/Android-application-security/Android application security checklist.md

-# Android application security best practices
+# Android application security checklist
 ## Authorization
 ### AR-001 Check system permission
 #### Overview
-The **uses-permission** element requests a permission that the application must be granted in order for it to operate correctly.
+The `uses-permission` element requests a permission that the application must be granted in order for it to operate correctly.
 Permissions are granted by the user when the application is installed, not while it's running.
 #### Code review
-Check the **uses-permission** elements in AndroidManifest.xml.
+Check the `uses-permission` elements in `AndroidManifest.xml`.
 #### Manual assessment
-Use tools to review the permissions used in AndroidManifest.xml.
-For example, ManifestViewer in  Google Play Store.
-Or use Drozer command: `run app.package.info --package PACKAGE_NAME` to check the **Uses Permissions** section.
+Use tools to review the permissions used in `AndroidManifest.xml`.
+For example, *ManifestViewer* in  Google Play Store.
+Or use *Drozer* command: `run app.package.info --package PACKAGE_NAME` to check the `Uses Permissions` section.
 #### Excepted result
 No excessive permissions are requested.

 ---
 ### AR-002 Check custom permission
 #### Overview
 Android allows to declare a custom permission that can be used to limit access to specific components or features of this or other applications.
-Android permissions are classified in four different categories based on the protection level it offers: Normal(by default), Dangerous, Signature and SystemOrSignature.
+Android permissions are classified in four different categories based on the protection level it offers: `Normal`(by default), `Dangerous`, `Signature` and `SystemOrSignature`.
 Details can be referred to [https://developer.android.com/guide/topics/manifest/permission-element.html#plevel](https://developer.android.com/guide/topics/manifest/permission-element.html#plevel).
 #### Code review
-Check the **permission** elements in AndroidManifest.xml.
+Check the `permission` elements in AndroidManifest.xml.
 #### Manual assessment
-Use tools to review the custom permission in AndroidManifest.xml.
-For example, use ManifestViewer in  Google Play Store to check the **permission** element.
-Or use Drozer command: `run app.package.info -a PACKAGE_NAME` to check the **Defines Permissions** section.
+Use tools to review the custom permission in `AndroidManifest.xml`.
+For example, use *ManifestViewer* in Google Play Store to check the `permission` element.
+Or use *Drozer* command: `run app.package.info -a PACKAGE_NAME` to check the `Defines Permissions` section.
 #### Excepted result
 Custom permission should be used properly.